-The bill seeks to establish clear and objective standards for residential development in Washington State by mandating that cities and counties adopt straightforward and transparent development regulations.
-To facilitate this, a new stakeholder work group will be formed by the Department of Commerce, comprising representatives from various sectors, including local governments and the building industry.
-This group will analyze existing regulations that impede diverse housing types and propose model codes that align with the new standards.
-By January 1, 2029, all development regulations must adhere to these requirements, ensuring that permit approvals are not solely based on subjective interpretations.
-The bill also allows for an alternative approval process that may incorporate non-objective criteria related to aesthetics, while still providing applicants the option to follow the clear and objective standards.
+The bill seeks to create clear and objective standards for residential development in Washington State by mandating that cities and counties adopt straightforward and transparent development regulations.
+To facilitate this, a new stakeholder work group will be established by the Department of Commerce, comprising representatives from various sectors, including local governments, the building industry, and sustainable land use organizations.
+By January 1, 2029, all development regulations must adhere to these new standards, minimizing subjective interpretations in permit approvals.
+The bill also introduces an alternative approval process that allows for non-objective criteria related to aesthetics, while ensuring that applicants can still choose to follow the clear and objective standards.

 Substitute Bill: 36.70A.030, 36.70A.190